bencherdev/bencher/services/console/src/content/learn/infoq.md

 - separate form code take samples
 - more performant
 https://www.youtube.com/watch?v=JX0aVnpHomk

-There is no doubt that the grail of efficiency leads to abuse.
-Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
-We should forget about small efficiencies, say about 97% of the time: pre-mature optimization is the root of all evil.
-Yet we should not pass up our opportunities in that critical 3%.
-A good programmer will not be lulled into complacency by such reasoning, he will be wise to look carefully at the critical code; but only after that code has been identified.
-It is often a mistake to make a priori judgments about what parts of a program are really critical, since the universal experience of programmers who have been using measurement tools has been that their intuitive guesses fail.

 Make sure to include the 5 key takeaways at the beginning of the article.